Are you looking for an amazing fish recipe? If yes, then you need to try our pan seared swordfish with olives and capers!

-Great quality ingredients is where it all starts for this Sicilian style swordfish.
-Find out what’s real fresh from your fishmonger.
+Find out what’s really fresh from your fishmonger.
 Swordfish is obviously the first choice, but this recipe works equally well with Tuna.
 It’s always nice to have a plan B when going shopping!

-- Image of the garlic, parsley, tomatoes, capers and olives.
+- Pic of garlic, parsley, tomatoes, capers, and olives.

-- Rough chop the olives.
+- Roughly chop the olives.
 Mince the garlic.
 Halve the tomatoes and scoop out the seeds with a spoon.

 - Chop the tomatoes as shown.